mukundsinh/Jswordlist/README.md

 ## JS Word List Generator

-Use this script to generate a **Custom Word List** from the external and internal JavaScript files collected from a target hosh for directory enumeration and bruteforce.
+Use this script to generate a **Custom Word List** from the external and internal JavaScript files collected from a target host for directory enumeration and bruteforce.

 ### Usage: